credfeto/action-sql-format/README.md

 # Reformat SQL Files

-Reformats TSQL files using [Poor Man's TSQL Formatter](http://architectshack.com/PoorMansTSqlFormatter.ashx).

 ## How to use it?
-This is a Github action, so it has to be added to a github workflow.
+This is a GitHub action, so it has to be added to a GitHub workflow.

-A simple example of running this action on all pushes to the repository would be add a `reformatsql.yml` file under `.github/workflows` with the following content
+A simple example of running this action on all pushes to the repository would be to add a `reformatsql.yml` file under `.github/workflows` with the following content

 ```yaml
 on: [push]